Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 This applies to regional sections only.
 Firms in London should refer instead to the definition for Commercial and Corporate Litigation.

-This section ranks lawyers and law firms who advise on local government issues, including planning, environment, education, community care, highways, housing, health, compulsory purchase, public procurement, freedom of information, rating, licensing and elections.
+This section ranks lawyers and law firms who advise local authorities in connection with local government issues, including planning, environment, education, community care, highways, housing, health, compulsory purchase, public procurement, freedom of information, rating, licensing and elections.

 Related sections: Administrative & Public Law, Parliamentary & Public Affairs, Planning, Projects, Public Procurement

 The section caters to clients in the media industry in respect of contentious and non-contentious matters.
-We rank firms by specialist expertise in subtables for Film & Television, Advertising & Marketing, Music, Theatre, Publishing and Gaming and Social Media.
+We rank firms by specialist expertise in tables for Film & Television; Advertising & Marketing; Music, Theatre & Live Events; Publishing; and Games, Interactive Entertainment and Social Media.
 Individuals are ranked relative to one another by specialism.

-Non-contentious work as covered by this section may include production, financing and distribution concerns, as well as IP, licensing and supplementary rights planning.
+Non-contentious work as covered by this section may include production, financing and distribution arrangements, as well as IP, licensing and supplementary rights planning.

 Please note that defamation actions are not considered in our publishing rankings; please submit such matters to the Defamation/Reputation Management section.
 The Publishing rankings do however consider matters concerning pre-publication clearance, reporting restrictions and press regulation.